EXPLORATORY RESEARCH ON VIETNAM'S MEKONG DELTA

 The mouth of the Mekong called to traders, invaders, and great cultures and philosophers from India and China, providing them safe harbor and entry to upstream riches, including Cambodia’s fish-laden lake, the ‘Tonle Sap’, and the Khmer Kingdom at Angkor.

-I would like to thank my Delta guide, Nguyễn Minh Phương for his time and insight, which helped to make this short article possible.
+Special thanks to my Delta guide, Nguyễn Minh Phương for his time and insight, which helped to make this short article possible.

 If you’re traveling to Ho Chi Minh City, he can be reached at: email@example.com